Termite Inspection West Palm Beach | Termites | Island Environmental

 SWARMING

 Termites often swarm in warmer weather and after a rain shower to start new colonies.
-The swarming event can be brief, so even if you do not see flying termites, you are likely to see the discarded wings around window sills, doors, heatinga vents, bathtubs and sinks after a swarm takes place.
-Termite swrmers use their wings to move away from their original colony.
-Their wings break off and they pair up and find locations with a wood source where the male and female can begin a new colony.
+The swarming event can be brief, so even if you do not see flying termites, you are likely to see the discarded wings around window sills, doors, heating vents, bathtubs, and sinks after a swarm takes place.
+Termite swarmers use their wings to move away from their original colony.
+Their wings break off, and they pair up and find locations with a wood source where the male and female can begin a new colony.
 Whether you see the swarm or think there might have been one, call a professional immediately.

 MUD TUBES